cppalliance/safe-cpp/proposal/draft.md

 The US Government is telling industry to stop using C++ for reasons of national security.
 Academia is turning away in favor of languages like Rust and Swift that are built on modern technology.
 Tech executives are pushing their organizations to move to Rust.[@russinovich] All this dilutes the language's value to novices.
 That's trouble for companies which rely on a pipeline of new C++ developers to continue their operations.

-Instead of being received as a threat, the safety model developed by Rust can be viewed as a way through for C++.
-The Rust community has spent a decade generating _soundness knowledge_, which is the tactics and strategies (interior mutability, send/sync, borrow checking, and so on) for achieving memory safety without the overhead of garbage collection.
-That soundness knowledge directly informs this memory-safe overhaul of C++.
+Instead of being received as a threat, Rust's safety model should be received as a way to rapidly improve C++.
+The Rust community spent a decade generating _soundness knowledge_, the tactics and strategy (interior mutability, send/sync, borrow checking) for achieving memory safety without the overhead of garbage collection.
+That soundness knowledge directly informs our extension of C++.
+If we want to

 The sensible thing to do is to adopt the safety technology that security professionals insist that we use by bringing it into C++.

 Everything in this proposal took about 18 months to design and implement in Circle.
 With participation from industry, we could resolve the remaining design questions and in another 18 months have a language and standard library robust enough for mainstream evaluation.
 While Safe C++ is a large extension to the language, the cost of building new tooling is not steep.
 If C++ continues to go forward without a memory safety strategy, that's because institutional users are choosing not to pursue it; it's not because memory-safe tooling is too expensive or difficult to build.